 Maple Bear schools offer full Canadian programs utilizing Canadian methodology and curriculum developed by our own experts from the ground up for preschool, elementary, and high school.
 We take our responsibility to our students and their parents very seriously.
 Strict quality controls ensure we deliver the very best Canadian practices in education.

-There are currently more than 44,268 students in 568 Maple Bear Early Childhood, Elementary, and High Schools operating or opening in Bangladesh, Bulgaria, Brazil, China, Guatemala, Hong Kong, India, Korea, Malaysia, Mexico, Morocco, Nepal, Oman, Peru, Philippines, Romania, Serbia, Singapore, Sri Lanka, Thailand, Turkey, UAE, Ukraine, USA, and Vietnam.
-We will be opening soon in Albania, Argentina, Australia, Kenya, Portugal, and Spain.
+There are currently more than 49,235 students in 507 Maple Bear Early Childhood, Elementary, and High Schools operating or opening in Bangladesh, Bulgaria, Brazil, China (Mainland and Hong Kong (SAR)), Guatemala, India, Kenya, Korea, Malaysia, Mexico, Morocco, Nepal, Oman, Peru, Philippines, Romania, Serbia, Singapore, Sri Lanka, Thailand, Turkey, UAE, Ukraine, USA, and Vietnam.
+We will be opening soon in Albania, Angola, Australia, Canada, Ghana, Paraguay, Portugal, and Spain.

 Using our signature bilingual immersion methodology, our programme incorporates a progressive language structure that encourages children to speak, read and write in both English and Mandarin as well as their respective native languages.
 The Maple Bear early childhood program is carefully designed: daily routines, activity centres, and the way children acquire knowledge.
 The program allows children to create, explore, discover, and it offers many opportunities to develop their social, emotional, motor, language, and cultural skills.